 What are the advantages of using IoT Apps?

-Already during development, but also later operationally, IoT Apps offer many advantages.
-Whether you are a software department manager, programmer, tester, server administrator or user, different features and functionalities of IoT Apps are of particular importance.
+IoT apps offer many advantages already during development, but also in later use.
+Whether as a software department manager, programmer, tester, server administrator or user, different features and functionalities of IoT apps are of particular importance.

 The three biggest advantages of IoT Apps: